microsoft/aed-go-learn-content/error-handling-logging/includes/02-logging.md

 You could explore [other functions from the official docs site](https://golang.org/pkg/log/).

 ## Logging to a file

 Besides printing out logs to the console, you might want to send logs to a file so that you can process them later or in real-time.

-Why would you like to send logs to a file?
+Why would you want to send logs to a file?
 First, you might want to hide specific information from your end-users.
 Either because they won't be interested or you might be exposing sensitive information.
 When you have logs in files, you could then centralize all logs into a single location and correlate logs with other events.
 This is a typical pattern now that's common to have distributed applications that can be ephemeral, like containers.

 So, let's use the following code to test sending logs to a file: